lxc/lxc/README.md

 - `lxc.mount.entry`

 LXC namespaces configuration keys by using single dots.
-This means complex configuration keys such as `lxc.network` expose various subkeys such as `lxc.network.type`, `lxc.network.link`, `lxc.network.ipv6`, and others for even more fine-grained configuration.
+This means complex configuration keys such as `lxc.net.0` expose various subkeys such as `lxc.net.0.type`, `lxc.net.0.link`, `lxc.net.0.ipv6`, and others for even more fine-grained configuration.

 LXC is used as the default runtime for [LXD](https://github.com/lxc/lxd),